12 Wonderful National Parks Sites in North Carolina

 North Carolina’s popular scenic road is the Blue Ridge Parkway.
 It’s also the most visited unit in our National Parks system.

-The Parkway connects Shenandoah National Park in Virginia and Great Smoky Mountains National Park on the NC side.
-On the latter, we’ll mention the most visited of our national parks in North Carolina shortly.
+The Parkway connects Shenandoah National Park in Virginia and the Great Smoky Mountains National Park on the North Carolina side.
+On the latter, we’ll mention the most visited of our national parks in NC shortly.

 With plenty of beautiful overlooks, amazing hiking trails, and gorgeous waterfalls, there’s no reason to avoid a trip on this road.